-- (a) where the contract is for a fixed period, by taking the total price to be paid or which might be paid during the whole of the period - (b) where the purchase involves recurrent transactions for the same type of item, by aggregating the value of those transactions in the coming 12 months.

-- (c) where the contract is for an uncertain duration, by multiplying the monthly payment by 48. - (d) for feasibility studies, the value of the scheme or contracts which may be awarded as a result - (e) for Nominated Suppliers and Subcontractors, the total value shall be the value of that part of the main contract to be fulfilled by the Nominated Supplier or Subcontractor.
+- (b) where the purchase involves recurrent transactions for the same type of item, by aggregating the value of those transactions in the coming 12 months. - (c) where the contract is for an uncertain duration, by multiplying the monthly payment by 48. - (d) for feasibility studies, the value of the scheme or contracts which may be awarded as a result - (e) for Nominated Suppliers and Sub-contractors, the total value shall be the value of that part of the main contract to be fulfilled by the Nominated Supplier or Sub-contractor. - TUPETransfer of Undertakings (Protection of Employment)Regulations 2006. - Value for Money Value for money is not the lowest possible price; it combines goods or services that fully meet your needs, with the level of quality required, delivery at the time you need it, and at an appropriate price.